 How To Be A Conscious Consumer

-Okay, so we know over-consuming is bad for the environment.
+Okay, so we know over-consuming is bad for the environment and adding to climate change.
 We know that, globally, we are consuming at a much higher rate than ever before and that this isn’t sustainable.
 Many of us want to lower our carbon footprint, buy responsibly, and contribute towards preserving our natural resources.
 But how can we change our own behaviour and do the right thing without sacrificing the lifestyles we enjoy?

 I consider myself a mindful consumer, but honestly?
 It has taken me years to get here.
 So today, I’m going to share with you a way of thinking that has really helped me, and I know it can help you too.